Kidney Stone Treatment in Las Vegas, NV

 - Painful urination

 Not all kidney stones are the same.
-The exact type of kidney stone will determine the course of action used to treat the patient’s kidney stones.
+According to Health Line the exact type of kidney stone will determine the course of action used to treat the patient’s kidney stones.
 These types of kidney stones include:

 - Calcium stones (most common)